near/NEPs/specs/Standards/MultiToken/README.md

 - We decided events aren't here yet in the ecosystem, in the way we' like them to be so they are't apart of this standard

 Should we have a spec for TokenType?
-- We decided TokkenType shouldn't be exposed for the public interface consumption.
+- We decided TokenType shouldn't be exposed for the public interface consumption.
 We will leave this description in the hands of the implementers

 Should we have a spec for offchain metadata?
 - We decided no spec for offchain metadta yet but maybe in the future